 After a very bumpy flight, we landed in the blazing hot desert beach town of La Paz in Baja California Sur.

-A quick taxi ride later, we found ourselves at the Instituto Billingüe del Valle Elementary School to meet the local Anglo-Mexican representative Mariluz Rodriguez and observe a late afternoon Key for Schools speaking test session.
+A quick taxi ride later, we found ourselves at the Instituto Billingüe del Valle Elementary School to meet local The Anglo representative Mariluz Rodriguez and observe a late afternoon Key for Schools speaking test session.

 The evening ended with some tasty food at the seafront where Rosemary could indulge in people watching, and I could look at the pelicans and frigate birds that kept flying over during our meal.